Divisive Thai ex-Prime Minister Thaksin returns from exile as party seeks to form new government

 Move Forward’s reform agenda appealed deeply to many Thais, particularly younger voters who were disenchanted by nearly a decade of military-backed rule, but was seen as a threat by the country’s conservative elites.

-After more than three months without a new government, Parliament plans to vote Tuesday afternoon on Pheu Thai’s candidate for prime minister, former property developer Srettha Thavisin, after it formed an 11-party coalition including two parties allied with its former military adversaries.
+After more than three months without a new government for Thailand, Parliament convened on Tuesday to attempt to choose a prime minister again.
+Pheu Thai’s candidate, former property developer Srettha Thavisin, was the only name nominated by his party leader Chonlanan Srikaew.
+Pheu Thai launched the bid to form the government after it assembled an 11-party coalition including two parties allied with its former military adversaries.

-Srettha posted on the platform X, formerly known as Twitter, moments after Thaksin landed in Bangkok congratulating him and his family.
-“Returning the the home country, being surrounded by family, is something that bring an incomparable happiness.”
+House Speaker Wan Muhammad Noor Matha has allocated time for lawmakers to debate on the nomination before the vote takes place in the afternoon.
+Srettha did not run for office and the law does not require a prime ministerial candidate to be an elected lawmaker.
+Parliament also does not require him to be present at the vote.

 Pheu Thai has been heavily criticized by some of its supporters for backtracking on a pre-election pledge not to join hands with pro-military parties.
 Party officials have defended the decision by saying it was necessary to break the political deadlock and seek reconciliation after decades of deep political divisions.